 So, the mentality is the same regardless of the size of the dog: Proper training is key.
 Don’t allow aggressive or dominant behavior, even if you find it “cute.”

 A dash of common sense will tell you why these animals score high on the aggression index.
-Wolf-hybrid dogs are just what they sound like: a combination of wolf and dog.
+Wolf-dog hybrids are just what they sound like: a combination of wolf and dog.

-Wolves and dogs are interfertile, which means they can mate and produce offspring, and their offspring are known as wolf hybrids (regardless of the breed of dog who mates with the wolf).
+Wolves and dogs are interfertile, which means they can mate and produce offspring, and their offspring are known as wolf-dog hybrids (regardless of the breed of dog who mates with the wolf).

 Dogs have centuries of domestication at their back, but wolves have evolved with none.
 When wolves reach sexual maturity, their behavior changes.
 In the wild, this is when they begin asserting themselves as individuals within the pack.

 Wolves will challenge the pack leader to achieve a higher position in the pack.
 In the domesticated household, you are the pack leader, so you might see assertive or aggressive behavior where there was none before:

 - Territory might become increasingly important to your wolf-dog hybrid.

 - You might start seeing urination inside the house as the dog marks their territory.